Ezruby/Predicting-Disease-Outbreaks/README.md

 __Objectives__

-*Extract the locations (city and/or country name) from each news headline.
+* *Extract the locations (city and/or country name) from each news headline*.
-Find the geographic coordinates of each headline using the city/country.
+* *Find the geographic coordinates of each headline using the city/country*.
-Cluster (group) the headlines based on the geographic location.
+* *Cluster (group) the headlines based on the geographic location*.
-Visualize the clusters on a map and analyze them for patterns indicating an epidemic.
+* *Visualize the clusters on a map and analyze them for patterns indicating an epidemic*.
-Investigate the largest clusters for signs of disease outbreaks.
+* *Investigate the largest clusters for signs of disease outbreaks*.
-Review headlines in the largest clusters within the United States and around the world.
-If any disease outbreak is particularly dominant, visualize all worldwide mentions of that disease.
+* *Review headlines in the largest clusters within the United States and around the world.
+If any disease outbreak is particularly dominant, visualize all worldwide mentions of that disease.*

 **Techniques employed**